memespring/wiki-platformland-content/users.md

 * Identify the areas that citizens might interact with the platform
 * Identify anti-users
 * Identify the roles witching the team developing and operating the platform
+* Embed yourself with the organisations who might potentually use the platform or register and record the current touchpoints